 Memorial Service 3PM, Saturday, October 26, 2019 at Oxlip Evangelical Free Church.
 Interment Long Lake Community Cemetery.

-To send flowers to Russell Dale Peterson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Russell Dale Peterson, please visit our floral store.